 The type of powder coating used will depend on the size and the material of the product.
 We use a variety of chemical and mechanical methods, allowing us to select the best technique to ensure the best outcome for your windows.

 Powder coating will help protect against scratches, discolouration and general weathering.
 As a result, powder-coated aluminium windows tend to last much longer than other window types.

 In the long run, powder-coated aluminium windows offer excellent value for money when they are well maintained.
-This is because unlike UPVC or wooden windows, they will need to be replaced less often.
+This is because, unlike UPVC or wooden windows, they will need to be replaced less often.
 So long as the coating is intact, your windows will continue to be protected.

 An extended lifespan is undoubtedly the top benefit of having your windows powder coated.
 However, the fact that powder coatings also deliver a range of colours (including dual colours if required!) makes it a very popular option for boosting the appearance of a building.
 For example, you could have your windows powder coated in your company colours which is something that would be difficult to achieve with other window types such as wood or UPVC.

 In fact, powder coatings are available in a wide range of colours, thicknesses and finishes.
 You can even choose between a textured style and a gloss.
-Plus, unlike with regular paint, powder coating is made from a solid material allowing us to achieve an even coverage, with fewer passes of a spray gun than layers of paint required.
+Plus, unlike regular paint, powder coating is made from a solid material allowing us to achieve even coverage, with fewer passes of a spray gun than layers of paint required.
 This also means less turnaround time, as there’s no need to wait hours between each coat like traditional paint.